-Six months later, at the age of 84, in November of 2011, Jerry Hicks died.
+Six months later, at the age of 84, in November, Jerry Hicks died.
 The cause was leukemia, admitted like some sort of crime only after his death.

-But strangely, the Abraham-Hicks website acted for years as if he were still alive, romping around the country with Esther, two joy-seekers, on their monster bus.
+But strangely, the Abraham-Hicks website then acted for years as if he were still alive, romping around the country with Esther, two joy-seekers, on their monster bus.

 Jerry Hicks Cancer Scam Evolves

-When I wrote this article, I wondered, with Jerry Hicks still alive and battling cancer, where the marketing team would go next in dealing with all the confusion and evasion.
+When I wrote the initial version of this article, I wondered – with Jerry still alive and battling cancer – where the marketing team would go next in managing the confusion and evasion.
 The message grew muddled and a bit startling.

 (It became even more startling after Jerry Hicks died in November 2011.)

-Friends knew that Esther Hicks was not the dull, black-and-white, androgynous character Jerry Hicks designed her to be on stage, stepping barefoot into Abraham mode.
+Friends knew that Esther Hicks was not the dull, black-and-white, androgynous character Jerry designed her to be on stage, stepping barefoot into Abraham mode.
 But that was private.